Our Office Is Now Helping Our Patients Who Have Sleep Apnea!

 This Is Our Newest Sleep Apnea and Anti-Snoring Device: It’s Called a dreamTAP™ Appliance.

 This durable snoring appliance has been worn by a patient of our Grand Junction dentist for several years.
 He brings it with him to our office for regular cleanings.
 All acrylic appliances will change in color over time.
 This one started out as clear!
 Smooth tabs on the side of the appliances can be adjusted to bring the jaw forward and open the airway.

 How Does a dreamTAP™ or Herbst Appliance Work to Help With Opening the Airway and With Snoring?

 Snoring is the sound made when the airway is restricted in some way.
 It may or may not be annoying or even harmful to the person who snores, or to the person who hears the snoring.
 As your body relaxes during sleep, the soft tissues and/or tongue may impinge on the airway at the back of the throat.
 If you do stop breathing, this can be very harmful!

 During snoring, the volumetric capacity of the airway is decreased and the air entering or escaping from the lungs may cause snoring.
 This may be accompanied by sleep apnea and a decreased supply of oxygen to the body during nighttime breathing.

 Appliances like the ‘Silent Nite’ are easy to wear, comfortable, and decrease snoring by increasing the volumetric capacity of the airway.

-Snoring appliances will often benefit persons with sleep apnea as they promote forward movement of the lower jaw, thereby opening the airway and increasing the volumetric capacity.
+Snoring appliances like this Silent Nite will often benefit persons with sleep apnea as they promote forward movement of the lower jaw, thereby opening the airway and increasing the volumetric capacity.
 This aids in the prevention of both snoring and sleep apnea.
-The photo to the left shows a Silent Nite appliance.
+The photo to the right shows a Silent Nite appliance.